 - 8.3.1.4 Explicit response to individual disclosure requirements specified in the body of earlier sections of this document must be provided. - 8.3.1.5 Diagrams of both measured and priced configurations must be provided, accompanied by a description of the differences.
-This includes, but is not limited to: - total number of nodes used - total number and type of processors used/total number of cores used/total number of threads used (including sizes of L2 and L3 caches) - size of allocated memory, and any specific mapping/partitioning of memory unique to the test; - number and type of disk units (and controllers, if applicable) - number of channels or bus connections to disk units, including their protocol type - number of LAN (for example, Ethernet) connections and speed for switches and other hardware components physically used in the test or are incorporated into the pricing structure - type and the run-time execution location of software components
+This includes, but is not limited to: - total number and type of nodes used - total number and type of processors used/total number of cores used/total number of threads used (including sizes of L2 and L3 caches) - size of allocated memory, and any specific mapping/partitioning of memory unique to the test; - number and type of data storage units disk units, controllers, and if applicable, LCS volumes - number of channels or bus connections to disk units, including their protocol type - number of LAN (for example, Ethernet) connections and speed for switches and if applicable, other hardware components used in the test or are incorporated into the pricing structure - type and the run-time execution location of software components